UPenn-CIT599/COVID19SeverityPredictor/README.md

 ### Project Description/Objectives

-WARNING: This tool is STRICTLY PROHIBITED FROM CLINICAL USE.
-It has not been externally validated.
+WARNING: This tool is strictly prohibited from clinical use.
+It has not been externally validated and is under no circumstance to be used to guide decision making in the healthcare context.

 ### Background
 - The COVID-19 pandemic is profoundly impacting healthcare institutions worldwide